rsturim/2019-Jest-and-Enzyme-Slide-Deck/README.md

-# 2019 Level Up

-## Using Jest and Enzyme
+# 2019 Level Up—Using Jest and Enzyme

-### Slide Deck

-Rich Sturim's slide deck for DDC Level Up Conference.
+_Rich Sturim's slide deck for DDC Level Up Conference_

 A short discussion covering the Jest and Enyme test libraries